Bhumika-tadvi1209/Spam-Ham-Classification-Model-Training-Evaluation/README.md

 # How to Run

-Clone the repo
+Clone the repository
-Install required libraries
-Open the notebook in Jupyter
+Install required libraries using pip install -r requirements.txt Open the notebook in Jupyter
-Run all cells to train and test the model
+Run all cells to train and evaluate the model

 # result

-The Random Forest classifier provides strong predictive accuracy for distinguishing spam and ham messages.
+The Random Forest model delivers strong performance in classifying messages as spam or ham, achieving high accuracy, precision, and recall.